-Career Center > Career Advising > Career Communities > Media, Communication, Arts & Entertainment > Journalism and Publishing
+Career Center > Career Advising > Career Communities > Media, Arts, & Entertainment > Journalism and Publishing

 Students interested in communication via written, verbal, and digital platforms may want to explore a career in journalism and publishing.
 Journalism careers span reporting through broadcast, print, and online mediums, with many organizations moving towards digital storytelling via audio/visual platforms.
 These trends also extend to the publishing industry, which can include but is not limited to books, magazines, periodicals, directories, and databases.